RRG314/rge256/README.md

 ### Attribution Notice

 This project is maintained in good faith with the intent to properly credit all contributors.
-If any reference, acknowledgement, or attribution is missing or incomplete, this is an unintentional oversight on my part—not an attempt to claim credit for others' work.
+If any reference, acknowledgement, or attribution is missing or incomplete, this is an unintentional oversight on my part, not an attempt to claim credit for others' work.
 If you believe your contribution has not been properly acknowledged, please open an issue or contact me directly, and I will promptly update this section.

 ---